(Hall of Fame members in bold)

 Lash LaRue born in Gretna, Louisiana, 1917 (died 1996).
 The Western actor was the first sidekick to western singer/actor/songwriter Eddie Dean and was mentioned in the Statler Brothers' "Whatever Happened to Randolph Scott."

-Patsy Cline seriously injured in a car accident in Madison, Tennessee, 1961
+Patsy Cline seriously injured in a car accident, 1961

 Blind Alfred Reed born in Floyd, Virginia, 1880 (died 1956)